gml4tdm/graph-learning-for-source-code-analysis/README.md

-The tool can also be used to conveniently browse all the currently assigned tags, and view the amount of entries with each tag assigned (**note: there is currently a bug in the tool which causes the exact counts in the tool to be incorrect.
-They are currently only suitable as an estimate of the order of magnitude**).
+The tool can also be used to conveniently browse all the currently assigned tags, and view the amount of entries with each tag assigned (**note: the numbers in the annotator do _not_ match up with those in the paper because the paper shows number of studies, while the annotator shows number of times a tag is assigned.
+Hence, if a paper uses e.g. GCN multiple times, it is counted once in the paper but multiple times in the annotator**).
 Furthermore, the tool can be used to view the steps in which the raw data was refined to the final tags.

 The tool can be ran by installing the